What’s God Doing When Everything Goes Wrong in our Lives?

 Routinely hear the word taught-

 Romans 10:17 tells us one way we acquire greater and nurture the faith we already have is through hearing the word of God spoken and expounded on.
-This is one more really great reason to be in a church where the word is faithfully taught (Hebrews 10:24-25, 2nd Timothy 2:4)
+This is one more really great reason to be firmly planted in a church where the word is faithfully taught week-in and week-out (Hebrews 10:24-25, 2nd Timothy 2:4)

 Pray for more faith-